milewdev/tchart/README.md

 <br>

 -   **chart_width** (default 164.99mm) specifies the overall width of the chart.
-This includes the y axis labels, the margins to the left and right of the plot area, and the length of the x axis:
+This includes the y axis labels, the margins to the left and right of the x axis (the plot area), and the length of the x axis:

     <!-- @tchart doc/README/chart-width-narrow.jpg -->
     ```